Oregon Water Law Questions and Answers

 What does “use it or lose it” mean?

-This phrase relates to a basic element of water law – that the right must be regularly exercised in order to remain valid.
+This phrase relates to a basic element of water law—that the right must be regularly exercised in order to remain valid.
 A certificated water right remains valid forever, so long as it is used.
 If the water right is not used for a period of five or more years, it then becomes subject to forfeiture and cancellation.
 The process is not automatic.
 The state must first prove that the water right has not been used.
 The law includes a presumption of forfeiture upon a showing of non-use for the five-year period.
-The water right holder then has an opportunity to show whether the non-use was "excused" for one of a number reasons listed in the statutes.
+The water right holder then has an opportunity to show whether the non-use was “excused” for one of a number of reasons listed in the statutes.
 Excuses for non-use include, but are not limited to: economic hardship; other government regulations that prevent water use; or participation in a conservation reserve program.

 What are “exempt” water uses?

 The law includes limited exceptions to the general rule that a water right is required.
-Exempt uses of surface water include: stock watering; certain small ponds and reservoirs that were constructed and registered with the state before January 31, 1997; fire fighting; certain forest management practices; certain land management practices (such as erosion control) where the primary purpose is not to make use of the water; use of small natural springs that do not flow off the property where the spring originates; and certain types of fish enhancement projects.
+Exempt uses of surface water include: stock watering; certain small ponds and reservoirs that were constructed and registered with the state before January 31, 1997; firefighting; certain forest management practices; certain land management practices (such as erosion control) where the primary purpose is not to make use of the water; use of small natural springs that do not flow off the property where the spring originates; and certain types of fish enhancement projects.

 Exempt ground water uses are more significant.
 They include: domestic and group domestic use of up to 15,000 gallons per day (gpd); commercial and industrial uses up to 5,000 gpd; stock watering; non-commercial lawn and garden up to ½ acre; and down-hole heat exchange uses.
 These uses are described in ORS 537.545.
+Before 2009 it was not necessary for a landowner to take any steps to notify OWRD or register a well that is used only for exempt purposes; however, for wells completed after July 22, 2009, the law now requires the landowner to file information and a map with OWRD within 30 days after the new well is completed, along with a filing fee of $300.

 What is the difference between a “permit” and “certificate”?